-Add Signatures to Jira Issues with Old Street’s New E-Signature App
+Add Signatures to Jira Issues with the New E-Signature App

 Jira issues just got a LOT more exciting.
 These already awesome little tools for assigning and tracking work can now be transformed into quick legal contracts in a few clicks.